 These riparian corridors will serve to link the preserved forested area within the Site to forested areas outside the Site.
 If one assumes that only the riparian buffers (248 acres) and project boundary buffers (226 acres) are preserved as forest, 30 percent of the Site will remain in forested land.
 This number is low, as Bennett Mountain is being preserved, Bolder Canyon is being preserved (Hamak and Sanchez, 2004), and natural areas will be preserved in the planned parks, near schools, and around residential areas.
+The unimproved open space areas will be deeded to the Homeowners Association, and restrictive covenants will outline how the open space areas may be used (Barron, 2004).
 Conversation with John R. McAdams personnel indicated that in areas with larger lots, the roads will be installed, but each lot will be cleared individually, when possible, which will help preserve trees (Hamak, 2004).
 In addition, other open space areas may contain a forested environment.
 Finally, the project is providing a 66-acre park for other County residents to enjoy as open space.